 Using Frozen Berries

-- Add 3 cups of frozen berries, half a teaspoon of salt, and half a teaspoon of fresh lemon zest to a medium-sized sauce pan over medium heat.
-You can also add up to 3 tablespoons of fresh lemon juice to further infuse the flavor, but there will be enough liquid from the frozen berries if you want to skip the lemon juice!
+• Add frozen berries, salt, and fresh lemon zest to a medium-sized saucepan over medium heat.
+You can also add fresh lemon juice to further infuse the flavor, but there will be enough liquid from the frozen berries if you want to skip the lemon juice!

 Using Fresh Berries

-- Add the berries along with juice from one lemon (roughly 2 to 3 tablespoons) along with a half a teaspoon each of salt and lemon zest to a medium-sized sauce pan.
+• Add the berries along with lemon juice, salt and lemon zest to a medium-sized sauce pan.

 Notes